MikeData/dbinstall/README.md

 to activate that environment open up your (not anaconda!) command prompt and enter `activate databaker`.
 To deactivate it open a command prompt and enter `deactivate`

-`databaker` in this context is just the name of the python virtual environment that has databaker + assoicated libraries installed.
+`databaker` in this context is just the name of the python virtual environment that has databaker + associated libraries installed.